vfelix-00/ee157_lab3/README.md

 The measured inductance of our inductor was about 140 μH, lower than the specification of 200 μH +/- 5%, although still of the same magnitude.
 In addition, the saturation current was about 2A, lower than the specification of 3A.
 One major reason for this is manufacturing error with the air gap.
 Inductance and air gap length are inversely proportional, so a larger air gap than expected led to a lower measured inductance.
 We wrapped tape around our cores to compress our inductor, which helped but likely did not compress to the needed value of 0.0595 mm per gap.
 Based on our calculations, the experimental air gap is about .085mm, an error of about 42.86%, but the actual difference is .0255mm is difficult to accomplish at this scale!
-We can introduce a "expansion factor" ke to scale lg by 1.4, so that the modified # of turns equation is N = sqrt(
+We can introduce a "expansion factor" ke to scale lg by 1.4, so that the modified # of turns equation is N = sqrt(L * lg * k_e / u_o * Ac), and thus increase the number of turns appropriately to compensate.